 It is the custom in our church that wherever you are on your faith journey, you are welcome to receive the bread and wine of Holy Communion.
 It does not matter how old or young, what church you came from, what your denominational status is – if you wish to receive our Lord Jesus Christ, he invites you!

 What other worship services do we offer?

 We hold many special services throughout the year, some at the church and others in the public spaces of Gilbert.
-Catch us for a Facebook Live broadcast of Compline evening prayer each Wednesday at 8 p.m.
-Our seasonal services in the public square include an imposition of ashes and prayer on Ash Wednesday on the sidewalks of the Gilbert Heritage District.
-On Friday evenings in the Season of Lent, we offer a walking service of Stations of the Cross at 6 p.m. downtown.
+In pre-Covid times, our seasonal services in the public square included an imposition of ashes and prayer on Ash Wednesday in the Gilbert Heritage District.
+During Lent, we offered a walking service of Stations of the Cross in downtown Gilbert.
 We hold special services during Christmas, Holy Week, and Easter, and other special services from time to time.
-The public is invited to these events.
-See our calendar for more information.
+You are always invited to these events!